debashish49/ProjectX/README.md

 ## How To Run Our Project

 1. Clone the entire repository.
-2. Open the Terminal on your Mac (Command Prompt on Windows) and run the following lines of code:-
+2. Open your Terminal (Mac) and run the following lines of code:-

    Use appropriate command to navigate into the project directory: